Skip to content

 ▶ DHI is a modified version of the FUE surgery.

-▶ Instead of implanting the hair after making an incision with a knife, like in an FUE surgery; an implanter pen is used in DHI surgeries to implant hair without having to cut incisions beforehand.
+▶ Instead of implanting the hair after making an incision with a blade, like in an FUE surgery, an implanter pen is used in DHI surgeries to implant hair without having to cut incisions beforehand.

 Naturally, you want the best results out of your hair transplant surgery.

-So in this blog, I’ll make an in-depth comparison of DHI and FUE, and I’ll make sure you’ll be equipped with enough knowledge to make the decision by the end of this:
+In this blog, I’ll make an in-depth comparison of DHI and FUE to make sure you are equipped with enough knowledge to make the right decision by the end:

 Starting with the older method: